 - Scissors or a paper cutter

 - Decoupage medium

 - Optional: gift wrap and spray adhesive

 2. Cut the logo section off using scissors or a paper cutter.

-4. When adding the logos along the top edge, place each so there is excess to wrap over the top edge of the box.
-Use scissors to cut tabs in the paper and then fold over to the inside of the box.
+4. When adding the logos along the top edge of the hatbox, place each so there is excess to wrap over the top edge of the box.
+Use scissors to cut vertical slits to make tabs in the paper and then fold over to the inside of the box.

 5. It should look like this.

 6. Once I had the sides covered, I used the black and white stripe section on the sides of a Sephora bag to place around the sides of the lid.
 I cut it so I had enough paper to make tabs on the bottom and the top so I could wrap it around the bottom edge of the lid and press the other side on the top of the box.